ELS-RD/kernl/docs/contribution-guide/how-to-contribute.md

     - `feat`: new functionality, optimization or implementation of a proposal.
     - `fix`: bug fix.
-    - `docs`: ajout ou modification de la documentation.
+    - `docs`: addition or modification of the documentation.
     - `refactor`: a change in the code that does not result in any difference in behavior.
     - `test`: adding tests, refactoring tests.
 No production code change.
     - `chore`: upgrading dependencies, releasing new versions.
 Tasks that are regularly done for maintenance purposes.